0xj4an/farecaster_agent/README.md

 # 🤖 X Agent

-An automated Twitter/X agent that posts random messages on a daily schedule.
+An automated Twitter/X agent that posts random motivational and community-focused messages throughout the day.
 Built with Node.js, Twitter API v2, and node-cron.

 ## 📋 Features

 - 🐦 **Automated Tweeting**: Posts random messages to X/Twitter automatically
-- ⏰ **Cron Scheduling**: Daily posts at 9:00 AM (America/Bogota timezone)
+- ⏰ **Multiple Daily Posts**: Posts at 9:00 AM, 1:00 PM, and 7:00 PM (America/Bogota timezone)
-- 🎲 **Random Messages**: Selects from a predefined collection of messages
+- 🎲 **Random Messages**: Selects from a curated collection of 100+ messages about ReFi, Celo, building, and community
 - 📅 **Date Stamping**: Each post includes the current date
+- 📝 **External Message Config**: Messages stored in `messages.json` for easy customization
 - 🔐 **Environment Variables**: Secure credential management with dotenv

 ## 🚀 Installation